Baldwin Harbor, New York

 Baldwin Harbor is a hamlet and former census-designated place (CDP) in the Town of Hempstead, in Nassau County, on Long Island, in New York, United States.
 It was created concomitant with the 1990 United States census from the southernmost portions of the neighboring hamlet of Baldwin.
-As of the 2010 census, it had a population of 8,102.
+It had a population of 8,102 at the time of the 2010 census.

 History

 The CDP was created by the United States Census Bureau at the time of the 1990 United States census.

 The Baldwin Harbor CDP was merged back into the Baldwin CDP concomitant with the 2020 United States Census.